3dfirelab/hFWI/README.md

 This code computes Fire Weather Index (FWI) Calculation as defined in [Von Wagner 1987](https://ostr-backend-prod.azurewebsites.net/server/api/core/bitstreams/5a865686-e097-40df-abc0-65f54c6ff379/content) for 2D fields from weather model outputs.
 It uses:
-* relative humidity at 2m
+* relative humidity
-* temperature at 2m
+* temperature
-* resolved wind speed at 10m
+* resolved wind speed
 * accumulated precipitation (mm)
+The three first variable are extracted at model first vertical level at cell center.
+The code is only working on MesoNH output for now.

-and outputs FWI as well as the intermediate indices, Fine Fuel Moistuce Code (FFMC), Duff Moisture Code (DMC), Droguht Code (DC), Initial Spread Index (ISI) and Buildingup Index (BUI).
+It outputs FWI as well as the intermediate indices, Fine Fuel Moistuce Code (FFMC), Duff Moisture Code (DMC), Droguht Code (DC), Initial Spread Index (ISI) and Buildingup Index (BUI) in a dataarray format.

-The code can be run using hourly or daily time step.
+It adapts to the time steps avaiable using always -1h field variable to run the time integration.
+It can get as input daily (at 12h) time step or higher resolution.

-`src/fwi.py` contains a test of the indices calculation against data provided in [Wang et al 2015](https://courses.seas.harvard.edu/climate/eli/Courses/global-change-debates/Sources/Forest-fires/aridity-indices/code-for-calculating-canadian-fire-weather-index.pdf)
+In `src/fwi.py` there is a test of the indices calculation against data provided in [Wang et al 2015](https://courses.seas.harvard.edu/climate/eli/Courses/global-change-debates/Sources/Forest-fires/aridity-indices/code-for-calculating-canadian-fire-weather-index.pdf). `0.1` variation appears on some test case.